lightoj-dev/problem-tutorials/1047/en.md

 So, according to our initial `dp[][]` definition, our final answer would be: `min(dp[n][1], dp[n][2], dp[n][3])` the costs of coloring first `n` houses, where the `n'th` house is colors with color `1(R)`, `2(G)` or `3(B)`

 ---
+1. It's also possible to solve this problem using top-down DP.
+2. Initialize the dp[][] array  with some large possible value, helps in finding the minimum by comparing.
+3. Format the output properly according to the output section.

+---

 See the code below if you still need some help with the implementation:

 ### C++